Jennifer is an environmentalist from Ohio. She is passionate about advocating for the planet and wildlife through gardening and education.

 Aside from finding it more effective than the commercial chemical products, bokashi tea is also safer to use in your pipes.
 Over time, continual use of products like Drano can cause pipes to corrode, crack, and eventually fail.
 This doesn’t happen with bokashi tea.

-Bokashi tea is also probably safer if it comes into contact with your skin than the commercial products, though I would definitely not recommend touching it with your bare hands (it is very acidic and full of bacteria, after all).
-You should still wash immediately if you get it on your skin.
+Bokashi tea is also probably safer if it comes into contact with your skin than the commercial products, though I would definitely not recommend touching it with your bare hands.
+(It is very acidic and full of bacteria, after all.)
+You should still wash it off immediately if you get it on your skin.

 How Bokashi Tea Helps Septic Systems

 Bokashi tea is especially helpful if you have a septic system.
 The bokashi microbes thrive in septic tanks and help to significantly break down the waste.
 Bokashi tea can also help to eliminate the odors from septic tanks that occasionally backup into the pipes and enter your home.

 To eliminate septic tank odors using bokashi tea, simply pour the bokashi tea down the drain where you are noticing the odors.
 Within 24 hours, the offending smell should be gone.

 Though bokashi tea is a byproduct of bokashi composting that must be removed from the bin to keep the process working correctly, it has many amazing uses in its own right.
 It is an extremely useful natural drain cleaner, and it can help remove odors caused by septic systems.
 If you are serious about reducing, reusing, and recycling, starting a bokashi bin is an excellent project to start.
 Not only are you recycling your kitchen scraps into valuable soil amendment, you also get an amazing eco-friendly pipe and drain cleaner in the process.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2021 Jennifer Wilber